The Effective Potential in Non-Conformal Gauge Theories: Introduction

-In addition to arranging perturbative contributions to the effective potential in such a way that the RG equation can be used to sum the LL, NLL etc. contributions, one can also simply write the effective potential as a sum of a log-independent contribution, a contribution linear in the logarithm, a term quadratic in the logarithm et.
-Once this is done then a summation can be performed in which not only is the RG equation used, but also the condition that $V$ be minimized at the vacuum expectation value of the scalar field $\phi$.
+In addition to arranging perturbative contributions to the effective potential in such a way that the RG equation can be used to sum the LL, NLL etc. contributions, one can also simply write the effective potential as a sum of a log-independent contribution, a contribution linear in the logarithm, a term quadratic in the logarithm etc. Once this is done then a summation can be performed in which not only is the RG equation used, but also the condition that $V$ be minimized at the vacuum expectation value of the scalar field $\phi$.
 By using these two conditions, it not only proves possible to express the effective potential in terms of its log-independent contribution, but also to show that all dependence of $V$ on the scalar field cancels provided there is spontaneous symmetry breaking.
 Having the effective potential independent of the scalar field does not exclude the possibility of spontaneous symmetry breaking, it just means that the vacuum expectation value of the scalar does not occur at a local minimum of the effective potential as it is now flat.
+This flatness does not necessarily mean that the theory is non-interacting (i.e., ``trivial'').
+The full effective action for $\phi$ may involve interactions which depend on the gradient of this scalar or interactions between the scalar and other fields.
 This has been demonstrated in a simple scalar theory with a quartic self coupling, in massless scalar electrodynamics. as well as a massive scalar theory with a quartic self coupling \cite{r19,r20,r21}.
-Below we will first review the simple massless scalar model and then we will demonstrate that this result also holds in models in which the scalar field has a tree-level mass and there are multiple couplings, first by examining massive scalar electrodynamics and then the Standard Model.
+Below we will first review the simple massless scalar model and then we will demonstrate that this result also holds in models in which the scalar field has a tree-level mass and there are multiple couplings, first by examining a Yukawa model with a massive scalar and a massless spinor and then the Standard Model.

-As a check on the validity of our expression for $V$ we will demonstrate that it satisfies the RG equation.
+As a check on the validity of our expression for $V$ we will demonstrate that satisfies the RG equation.